 There are some disadvantages to know:

 - Your monthly payments will be higher.
 While there are certainly pros to a 15-yea/r fixed/-rate mortgage, you also need to consider your monthly costs.
 Since you’ll be splitting the total cost of your mortgage into a shorter period of time, you can expect your monthly payments to be higher with a 15-year mortgage.
+This can be problematic in tough economic times as you would have had a much lower mortgage payment on a 30-year loan.
+While consumers cannot predict the future, it’s best to choose a 15-year mortgage only when the payments are well within your budget.

 - You may not be able to get qualified for as much money as you need.
 When you take out a mortgage loan, lenders will only approve you for the amount of money they can comfortably trust you to manage to pay back in monthly installments.
 Since your monthly payments will be higher with a 15-year mortgage, you can expect that you may not be approved for as much money as you would if you chose a 30-year mortgage.
 This is something you should take into consideration.
+Again, it’s best to switch over to a 15-year mortgage when the payments are reasonable and the principal is low enough that you will easily qualify.
+You don’t want to borrow right up to the limit and borrow too much, again exposing yourself to a lot more risk if the economy takes a downturn.

 Best Mortgage Lenders for a 15-Year Loan